-Walt Disney World Construction Projects have halted during the closure.
-Which means we’ll likely see some changes as Walt Disney World regains it’s footing.
-We just had to do a roundup of what we know so far.
-Especially since recent events have us Oh So Curious as to the Future of Walt Disney World after this 2020 closure.
+Walt Disney World Construction Projects were halted during the closing.
+This means we’ll likely see some changes as Walt Disney World regains it’s footing.
+As a result, we just had to do a roundup of what we know so far.
+Especially since recent events have us Oh So Curious as to the Future of Walt Disney World after the 2020 closure.
 Will Tron still be opening at Magic Kingdom in time for the 50th Anniversary?
 What construction projects may be scrapped?
 Here’s a roundup of plans so far.

 Walt Disney World Construction Projects STILL HAPPENING!

-To be clear All Walt Disney World construction has stopped.
-This will, of course, create significant timeline adjustments and probably require a new priority list regarding what NEEDS to open by the 50th Anniversary in 2021 versus what can wait.
+To be clear All Walt Disney World construction was stopped when the parks closed.
+This will, of course, create significant timeline adjustment.
+And probably require a new priority list regarding what NEEDS to open by the 50th Anniversary in 2021 versus what can wait.
+You can check out all the projects that were pretty close to completion in this list and that we figure will begin to wrap up this year.
+And Everything that was in the works for the 50th Anniversary at Walt Disney World.

-Also very close to completion, Remy’s Ratatouille Adventure had all the finishing touches happening when we were at Epcot in March.
-This ride will most likely still be open this year.
+Also very close to completion, Remy’s Ratatouille Adventure had all the finishing touches happening when we were at Epcot last.
+This ride will be much like the Disneyland Paris version in that it is 4D, and allows guests to “shrink” down to size in the busy kitchen atmosphere of Gusteau’s 5 Star Parisian restaurant.

-This previously forgotten walkway between the Grand Floridan and Magic Kingdom was finally getting some love, just in time for the close.
-The good news?
-This project already had some significant work being done this March.
-So much so that we anticipate this will still get completed this year.
+By far one of our favorite projects on this list.
+This previously forgotten walkway between the Grand Floridan and Magic Kingdom is finally getting some love.
+This project already had some significant work being done this March and will be completed soon!
 With runDisney slowly overtaking things at the parks, this path would provide yet another place for runners.
 And an alternative transportation option for the crowded buses and monorail resorts.

 Wreck it Ralph | Magic Kingdom 2022